DaddyPluM/DaddyPluM/README.md

-- 👋 Hi, I’m @DaddyPluM
+- 👋 Hi, I’m **DaddyPluM**
-- 👀 I make games for fun
+- 👀 I make games and music for fun
+- 💻 Check out my website at **https://sites.google.com/view/gg-fam/home**
 - 🌱 I like learning something new everyday
-- 💞️ I’m looking to collaborate on game dev related stuff
+- 💞️ I’m looking to collaborate on game dev or music related stuff

 <!---
 DaddyPluM/DaddyPluM is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.